ArtificialHaze/STOPWATCH-JS-/README.md

 # STOPWATCH-JS-
-Simple and easiest stopwatch you can made.
+Simple and easiest stopwatch you can make.
 SASS + HTML5 + vanilla JS.